zhann1982/VueJS/README.md

-# BootstrapTutorials
+# Vue JS
 ## This project is based on different tutorials from the web.

-Basics of bootstrap
+Basics of Vue.js